aacl2023-srw/aacl2023-srw.github.io/camera_ready.md

 (These instructions are adapted from ACL 2020).

 ## When and where do I send my final camera-ready paper?
-The deadline is Nov.
-6 (11:59pm, UTC-12 hours, “anywhere on Earth”).
+The deadline is XXX YYY (11:59pm, UTC-12 hours, “anywhere on Earth”).
-You may submit the final version of your paper by navigating to the [AACL-IJCNLP 2020 SRW START login](https://www.softconf.com/aacl-ijcnlp2020/SRW/) and following the internal links.
+You may submit the final version of your paper by navigating to the TBA <!--[AACL-IJCNLP 2020 SRW START login](https://www.softconf.com/aacl-ijcnlp2020/SRW/)--> and following the internal links.

 ## How should I enter metadata on the START system?
 The metadata (title, author, abstract) that you enter into START is very important, because it is used on the conference website, handbook, mobile app, and the [ACL Anthology](https://www.aclweb.org/anthology/) (and propagates to Google Scholar, etc).